Country: China

 BCHINA’s systemic importance is enhanced by the leading role it plays in China’s international trade and investment and strong government links.

-BCHINA’s financial metrics are a little weaker than ICBCAS and CCB due to its larger overseas exposure, but the Big 4 banks have generally been managed more prudently compared to the smaller and more aggressive joint stock banks.
+BCHINA’s capital standing and reserve cover are a little weaker than ICBCAS and CCB, but the Big 4 banks have generally been managed more prudently compared to the non-Merchants joint stock banks.

 Business Description

-AS OF 18 May 2023- While its origins date back to China's last imperial dynasty, BCHINA was formally established in 1912 and has played the role of China's international bank for more than a century.
-Its operations outside mainland China include its 66%-owned subsidiary Bank of China (HK) Ltd.
+AS OF 02 Dec 2024- While its origins date back to China's last imperial dynasty, BCHINA was formally established in 1912 and has played the role of China's international bank for more than a century.
+Its operations outside mainland China include its 66.06%-owned subsidiary Bank of China (HK).

 - BCHINA was effectively insolvent in the late 1990s and the removal of NPLs to an AMC in 1999 did not fully deal with its legacy bad loans.
 In 2003, the bank received another $22.5 bn capital injection, paving the way for BOC's HK listing in 2006.

 - BCHINA is a G-SIB with a capital surcharge of 1.5%.
-BOCHK is a D-SIB in HK and is the holding company for all of BCHINA's Southeast Asian operations excluding Singapore.
+BOCHK is a D-SIB in HK, and is also the holding company for all of BCHINA's Southeast Asian operations excluding Singapore.

 Risk & Catalysts